twinh/wei/docs/en/api/call.md

 ### Using callbacks to record cURL request log

-`call` service provides four callbacks, which are `beforeSend`, `success`, `error` and `complete`, and could be use for recording request log, reporting request time and so on.
+`call` service provides four callbacks, which are `beforeSend`, `success`, `error` and `complete`, and could be use for recording request log, reporting request time, etc.

 ```php
 wei(array(